davidesantangelo/apiwha/README.md

 number: (Optional).
 Get IN or OUT messsages to or from this number.

 markaspulled: (Optional).
 If you set this value in 1 you will mark your results as pulled.
-This parameter is useful to prevent the result from being processed twice.

 getnotpulledonly: (Optional).
 If you set this value in 1 you will retrieve only results that you don't have marked as pulled.